-Put the tuber in a hole several inches deep with the “eye” (fig 5) on the tuber facing up.
+Put the tuber in a hole several inches deep with the “eye” (like a potato sprout) on the tuber facing up.
 The eye is the point on the shoulder, or crown, of the tuber from which the plant grows.

 If you are planting a number of dahlias in the same location, they should be separated by about 2 feet to give each plant room to grow.

 Protecting your plants from pests

 Small dahlia plants are susceptible to slug damage.
 It is a good idea to manually remove slugs early each morning or to protect them with a commercial slug killer.